vectordotdev/vector/docs/meta/glossary.md

 ## Platform

-"Platform" refers to a [platform][docs.platform] that Vector can be deployed on, such as [Docker][docs.docker].
+"Platform" refers to a [platform][docs.platforms] that Vector can be deployed on, such as [Docker][docs.docker].

 ## Reducer